AN/GSQ-16 Automatic Language Translator

 IBM's Automatic Language Translator was a machine translation system that converted Russian documents into English.
 It used an optical disc that stored 170,000 word-for-word and statement-for-statement translations and a custom computer to look them up at high speed.
-Built for the US Air Force's Foreign Technology Division, the AN/GSQ-16 (or XW-2), as it was known to the Air Force, was primarily used to convert Soviet technical documents for distribution to western scientists.
+Built for the US Air Force's Foreign Technology Division, the AN/GSQ-16 (or XW-2) as it was known to the Air Force, was primarily used to convert Soviet technical documents for distribution to western scientists.
 The translator was installed in 1959, dramatically upgraded in 1964, and was eventually replaced by a mainframe running SYSTRAN in 1970.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/GSQ-16" designation represents the 16th design of an Army-Navy electronic device for ground special combination equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 History

 Photoscopic store

 The translator began in a June 1953 contract from the US Navy to the International Telemeter Corporation (ITC) of Los Angeles.
 This was not for a translation system, but a pure research and development contract for a high-performance photographic online storage medium consisting of small black rectangles embedded in a plastic disk.
 When the initial contract ran out, what was then the Rome Air Development Center (RADC) took up further funding in 1954 and onwards.

 The system was developed by Gilbert King, chief of engineering at ITC, along with a team that included Louis Ridenour.
 It evolved into a 16-inch plastic disk with data recorded as a series of microscopic black rectangles or clear spots.
 Only the outermost 4 inches of the disk were used for storage, which increased the linear speed of the portion being accessed.
 When the disk spun at 2,400 RPM it had an access speed of about 1 Mbit/sec.
 In total, the system stored 30 Mbits, making it the highest density online system of its era.